prokyber/EasyVFDD/README.md

 ## EasyVFDD

-Constructor method that sets all necesery pins
+A constructor method that sets all necessary pins

-### Paramers
+### Parameters

-- uint8_t outputEnable - number of pin that enables voltage on desk
+- uint8_t outputEnable - number of pin that enables voltage on the desk
 - uint8_t shcp - number of shcp pin
 - uint8_t stcp - number of stcp pin
 - uint8_t dsin - number of data input pin

 ## SetVFDD

-Method used to set up shift registers of VFDDs.
-Don't forget to call the Latch method after to see the resaults.
+A method used to set up shift registers of the VFDDs.
+Don't forget to call the the Latch method afterward to apply the changes.

-### Parametrs
+### Parameters

-- `uint8_t lightValues[3]` - array of three byte sized numbers, each representing one column of display in binary (example of one number: 0b0110001)
+- `uint8_t lightValues[3]` - an array of three byte-sized numbers, each representing one column of the display in binary (e.g. number: 0b0110001)

-- `EasyVFDD::VFDDLedColors colors[3]` - array of three VFDDLedColors (default is threetimes white)
+- `EasyVFDD::VFDDLedColors colors[3]` - an array of three VFDDLedColors (default is three times white)

-- `bool voltage = true` - variable that determins if we want to let voltage in, can be used for testing stuff up (default value = true)
+- `bool voltage = true` - a variable that determines whether voltage is enabled, can be used  for testing purposes (default value = true)

-- `uint16_t dimming` -
+- `uint16_t dimming` - The dimming level for the LEDs (if applicable)

 ### Call example